 This letter is in response to your notice disallowing our music group to practice on Tuesday and Friday evenings at the community hall.

-We would like to take an opportunity to bring to your kind notice that our prime moto is to raise funds for orphanages through events and shows we perform in.
+We would like to take an opportunity to bring to your kind notice the fact that our prime moto is to raise funds for orphanages through events and shows we perform in.
+For example last year, we […]

-Existence of our group is really critical especially for the orphanages where we donate all our income generated.
-In fact, for some of the orphanages, we are the only source of income because of the lack of sufficient economic support available by government and remote location of those orphanages.
+In case you didn’t know, the Existence of our group is really critical, especially for the orphanages where we donate all our income generated.
+In fact, for some of the orphanages, we are their only source of income because of the lack of sufficient economic support available by government and because of the remote location of those orphanages.

-We understand that there is necessity at your end to make community hall available for certain important purposes at the same time, hence we are flexible to accommodate as per your schedule.
-Kindly guide us the suitable days and time to practice and we shall plan our schedule as per your convenience.
+As for alternatives, We understand that there is necessity at your end to make community hall available for certain important purposes at the same time, so we are flexible to accommodate as per your schedule.
+Bearing this in mind, would you Kindly guide us as to which are the suitable days and time to practice and we shall plan our schedule as per your convenience.

-Would await for your response.
+Thank you for your attention, and we await for your response.

 Regards,